Biomass Producer CN Energy Group Seeks U.S. IPO Capital (Pending:CNEY)

 According to a 2020 market research report by BioEnergy Consult, the biomass market in China has been developing quickly in recent years, with the installed power generation capacity in the country growing from 1.4 gigawatts in 2006 to 14.88 gigawatts in 2017.

-This represents a more than tenfold growth rate within a twelve year period.
+This represents a more than tenfold growth rate within a twelve-year period.

 The majority of biomass in China is located in the eastern region, with the Shandong province on the eastern coast representing 14% of total biomass.